yevsel/yevsel/README.md

 Full-Stack Web & Mobile App Developer and Aspiring Data Scientist
 ----------------------------------------------------

-I have 4 years of programming experience, primarily Python and Javascript.
+I have 4 years of programming experience, primarily Python, Javascript and Java.
+I'm also very proficient with technologies like Android Studio and Figma.
 Created a number of cool React apps and REST-ful API's with Javascript.
-I'm also a Math Major student at the University of Ghana.
+I have also created cool cross platform mobile apps with React Native and Android Studio(Kotlin) .
+Currently Math & Computer Science Major student at the University of Ghana in my second year.
 Currently learning Dart programming language so I can create efficient mobile apps with Flutter to increase my productivity and value as a developer.

 *   🌍  I'm based in Ghana, Accra
 *   ✉️  You can contact me at [sel3491justice@gmail.com](mailto:sel3491justice@gmail.com)
-*   🚀  I'm currently working on a //Food Delivery application// for a client
+*   🚀  I'm currently working on a //Food Delivery application// for a client and also data research with Jupyter notebook.
 *   🧠  I'm learning Dart programming language and Flutter.
 <a href="https://www.twitter.com/yevsel" target="_blank" rel="noreferrer"><img
                   src="https://img.shields.io/twitter/follow/yevsel?logo=twitter&style=for-the-badge&color=0891b2&labelColor=000000"